Vendiel/daresay-a11y/posts/controls-accessible-name.md

 ---
-id: accessible-name
+id: controls-accessible-name
-title: Make sure that controls with visible label (either as text or image) has a matching “accessible name”
+title: Controls with a visible label (either as text or image) must have a matching accessible name
 tags:
   - Controls
   - Buttons